gabischool/Sprint-Project---Applied-Javascript/README.md

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your project manager.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your instructor/GL.

 ## Description